Pages

 I've heard quite a range of musical genres over my years of attending Levitt performances.
 Lots of country-western, of course, and its multitude of sub-categories, such as Texas country, old-school country, bluegrass, and Tejano country.
 I've heard R&B, Black Gospel, soul, and funk.
 I've heard plain-Jane pop music, and stuff that frankly, I wouldn't know how to categorize.
 Unfortunately, I've not once heard an orchestra, although some of the bands have been pretty big.

 The music can tend to vary in quality, but since my personal preference tends to the classical side, I'm no expert on any of the genres presented at the Levitt.
 Recently, there was one group whose vocals really didn't sound good at all, and people started leaving - including me.
-But then again, although I don't chip in much, I haven't ever paid the type of cover charge most clubs or concert halls command, so I'm not complaining.
+But then again, I've never contributed anything close to conventional concert ticket prices, so I'm not complaining.

 Nevertheless... maybe you're wondering why I led this essay with a photo of Manhattan's 82nd Street.